Platelet Rich Plasma

 WHAT SHOULD I EXPECT DURING THE PROCEDURE?

 The first step in Platelet Rich Plasma (PRP) therapy is to draw the blood sample.
 Once this is complete, the blood is put into a specialized container and placed in the centrifuge for processing.
 It takes about 15 minutes for the processing to be completed.
 During the processing time, you will be taken to the procedure room.
-If your have requested IV sedation for the procedure, then we will start your IV during this time.
+If you have requested IV sedation for the procedure, then we will start your IV during this time.
 A local anesthetic will be injected into your skin to make it numb.
 After this, either ultrasound or fluoroscopy (live X-ray) will be used to guide the injection needle to the proper injection site.
 The Platelet Rich Plasma (PRP) will then be injected into the site and the needle will be removed.

 AFTER TREATMENT